Malome-Mphoza/Dicee-App-Flutter/README.md

 # dicee_flutter_app

-A futter Application that has two images that reactively change when pressed
+A flutter Application that has two images that reactively change when pressed

 #FlutterBrew